pcatattacks/bigblackhole-Game/README.md

 # Description

-This game is called "Big Blackhole".
+This game is called "Big Black-hole".
 The goal is to escape the blackhole's gravity and escape, while dodging asteroids that are being sucked into it.
 The blackhole's gravity is constantly pulling your ship into it, so you must use your engines to accelerate to avoid being sucked in.

 You win when you move off the right edge of the window.